• Skip to primary navigation

 Shaping the candy

-• Divide the candy into half tablespoon scoop size.
-You can do this by scooping the mixture with a ½ tablespoon measuring spoon.
+• Divide the mixture into half tablespoon scoop sizes.
+You can do this by scooping the mixture with a measuring spoon with a capacity of ½ tablespoon.

 • Form each scoop into a ball and flatten it.